huiwen99/auto-correct-labels/README.md

 Run `python3 correct_labels.py` in docker container.

 Output will be saved as a csv file in the `results` folder, which includes a list of filenames, their original and corrected labels, the number of times the image has been predicted in total and the percentage of predictions that were of the corrected label.

+### Step 4
+(optional)
+If you would like to automatically relabel your data based on the results in Step 3, edit the `sensitivity` value in `autocorrect_config.yaml` to your liking.
+This will be the threshold value and any rows above this value will be relabelled.

+Run `python3 autocorrect.py` in docker container.